 Breast cancer is the second most common cancer affecting women in Ireland.
 Every year more than 3,000 women are diagnosed with the disease.
 Four in ten women diagnosed with breast cancer are aged between 50-64 (41%), but younger women are also affected, with 23% of diagnosis occurring in women under 50.

 The number of breast cancer survivors are increasing, with 83% of those with a breast cancer diagnosis now living 5 years and beyond.
 But there's still much more we can do in our race to stop breast cancer.
 BREAST-PREDICT was the Irish Cancer Society‘s first Collaborative Cancer Research Centre.

 BREAST-PREDICT was a country-wide collaboration between experts in the area of breast cancer research, funded by the Irish Cancer Society.
-This ‘virtual Centre’ was launched in October 2013 and will run initially for a period of five years.
+This ‘Virtual Centre’ was launched in October 2013 and ran for a period of six years.

 BREAST-PREDICT brought together a team of expert Irish researchers from six academic institutions across Ireland: UCD, TCD, RCSI, DCU, NUIG and UCC, as well as nationwide clinical trials group Cancer Trials Ireland.
 As a multi-disciplinary centre it united breast cancer experts with different skills to work towards a common goal.

 The centre collected information and tumour samples from nearly every breast cancer patient in the country, with their consent.
-Using these valuable resources, researchers will improve our understanding of how this disease can spread and become resistant to treatment, and find ways to combat this with new and better therapies.
+Using these valuable resources, researchers improved understanding of how this disease can spread and become resistant to treatment, and tested ways to combat this with new and better therapies.

-More than 2,500 patients have joined nine BREAST-PREDICT-affiliated clinical and translational studies to date across 13 Irish hospitals.
-These patients have consented to their samples being used for research studies.
-These trials are run through Cancer Trials Ireland.
+More than 3,400 patients joined nine BREAST-PREDICT-affiliated clinical and translational studies across 13 Irish hospitals.
+These patients consented to their samples being used for research studies.
+These trials were run through Cancer Trials Ireland.
 Patients and the public can access information on them through cancertrials.ie.